Healthy Homes Assessment Upper Hutt

 Rental Property Home Assessments Upper Hutt

-Property rental areas that are affected by Healthy Homes Standards.
+Areas of rental properties that are impacted through Healthy Homes Standard.
 Healthy Homes Standards in Upper Hutt include each:

 • Bathroom